treedoc/TreedocViewer/README.md

 ```

 ### As embedded iframe
-If you are not using VueJs or don't want to introduce heavy dependencies, you can use embedded mode.
+If you are not using VueJs or don't want to introduce heavy dependencies, you can use embedded mode either through iframe or open a new window (tab)
 ```html
 <iframe id='jttFrame' src="https://www.treedoc.org?embeddedId=jtt_1" width="100%" height="100%"></iframe>
 <script>